ckakgun/ckakgun.github.io/README.md

 # Personal Portfolio Website

 This is my personal portfolio website hosted on GitHub Pages.
-The website showcases my work as a Data Scientist and includes information about my projects and professional background.
+The website showcases my work and includes information about my projects and professional background.

 ## Website Sections